 Leave a comment

-I Found God today in faith and family fun.
+I Found God today remembering and realizing God in the Eucharist.

 Leave a comment